 Here's the blurb:

-You can also download The Best of Lucius Shepard for only 2.99$ here.
+You can also download N. K. Jemisin's The Fifth Season for only 4.99$ here.

 Here's the blurb: